Franco Colapinto: Formula One career

 In January 2023, Colapinto joined the Williams Driver Academy.
-Colapinto completed his first Formula One test at the post-season test at Yas Marina, driving the Williams FW45.
+He completed his first Formula One test at the post-season test at Yas Marina, driving the Williams FW45.
 He set the twenty-second fastest time overall, completing 65 laps.
 Colapinto made his Formula One free practice debut at the 2024 British Grand Prix, driving for Williams in the first session in place of Logan Sargeant.
 Colapinto stated that it was a "historic moment" representing Argentina at the event.